 But if you’re looking for a free web firewall, Wordfence is a sturdier solution.
 If that’s your choice, I’d suggest pairing it up with a reliable free CDN, like Cloudflare.

 At the end of the day, it all comes down to your hosting.
 A great hosting provider will take care of most of the security measures for you.
 They understand that the performance hit to their servers and service brought on by third-party plugins is not worth the hassle.

-Ideally, your host should lock down code to only be executable in limited locations and instances.
-And they’d restrict writing uploads to only its respective folder.
+Ideally, your host should lockdown code to only be executable in limited locations and instances.
+And then restrict writing uploads to only the code’s respective folder.
 With a few more security hardening measures added at the server level, this would make WordPress security plugins redundant.